IAmStoxe/Google-Chrome-Password-Stealing-with-BADUSB/README.md

-# Stealing Google Chrome Passwords
+# Stealing Google Chrome Passwords with 1$ USB Rubber Ducky (Digispark attiny85)
 Stealing Chrome passwords with HID (Human Interface Device) emulation NOTE : This is for Educational purposes only.
 I shall not be liable for any damages caused by this.
 I DO NOT SUPPORT UNLAWFUL USE OF THIS PROJECT